wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.4.2 =
-* Improvements: Added captcha filters to allow to use alternatives; replaced use of deprecated PHP function; new registration form filters added.
+* Improvements: Added captcha filters to allow to use alternatives; replaced use of deprecated PHP function; new registration form filters added; new affiliate registration email filters added.

 = 2.4.1 =
 * Improves handling of the URL parameter recognition process and makes it more robst with respect to potential conflicts caused by other plugins.